mongodb/docs/source/reference/configuration-options.rst

    Specify a path for the log file that will hold all diagnostic logging information.

-   Unless specified, :option:`mongod` will output all log information to the standard output.
+   Unless specified, :program:`mongod` will output all log information to the standard output.
 Unless :setting:`logappend` is ``true``, the logfile will be overwritten when the process restarts.